 People and Skills: To bring our Good Growth ambitions to life we're investing in our skills system to meet the challenges and opportunities that have emerged through industry automation, changing workplace practices and an ageing workforce.
 Not only will this improve productivity and grow the economy, it will give people the career and salary progression opportunities they should be able to access.

-Over 200 organisations have already benefitted from Shared Prosperity Fund investment.
+Over 900 investments have been made through Shared Prosperity Fund since 2022.
 The Good Growth website contains details of all the organisations and the projects they are delivering.
 It also has the latest news from the programme.

 Find out more on the Good Growth website